Modify network configuration on an existing machine

 kubectl patch IpamHost <ipamHostName> --type='merge' -p "{\"spec\":{\"netconfigUpdateAllow\":true}}"

-Once applied, new settings are copied to the effective Netplan configuration and sent to the corresponding nodes by the LCM Controller.
+Once applied, the new configuration is copied to the netconfigFiles field of the effective Netplan configuration, then copied to the corresponding LCMMachine objects.

 4. Verify the statuses of the updated IpamHost objects: